siraben/fp-notes/Papers.md

 functions”.
 Reflections on the Work of CAR Hoare, 2010.
 [PDF](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/07/typefun.pdf)

-This paper offers “a programmer's tour of _type families_”, a Haskell feature implemented in GHC.
+This paper offers “a programmer´s tour of _type families_”, a Haskell feature implemented in GHC.
 It begins with a refresher on the role of types, and more advanced types, such as associated types.
 In Haskell, we can _type constructors_, or _type functions_ as they are called in